chebaby/blog/_posts/2021-02-13-using-wherelike-to-search-in-multiple-columns-with-Laravel.md

  */
 ```

-The last snippet works, because behind the scenes, we check if a specific query parameter is present in the `Request`, if it's the case we use it the get the *searchTerm*.
+The last snippet works, because behind the scenes, I check if a specific query parameter is present in the `Request`, if it's the case we use it the get the *searchTerm*.
 And for the *attributes* we get them from `$searchable` property or `searchable` method.

 ### Support for relations